UKCloud/documentation/articles/cloud-storage/cs-how-install-cloudarray.md

 ## Next steps

-This guide has shown you how to create a new Cloud Storage user.
+This guide has shown you how to install and configure CloudArray for use with Cloud Storage.
 For more information about how to use the service, see the following articles:

 - [*Getting Started Guide for Cloud Storage*](cs-gs.md)